Abarna-mouli/Predictive-analytics-for-customer-engagement/README.md

 Files Included:

-- `Innovate_Project.ipynb`: The main Jupyter Notebook containing the analysis and predictive modeling code.
+- `predictive_analytics.ipynb`: The main Jupyter Notebook containing the analysis and predictive modeling code.
 - `customers-1000.csv`: The dataset used for analysis and model training.

 About the dataset: